WASAPI-Community/data-transfer-apis/ait-specification/README.md

     curl --user teddy:schellenberg https://partner.archive-it.org/wasapi/v1/jobs/136

-Immediately after submitting it, the job will be in the `queued` state, and the response will be the same as the response to the submission.
+Immediately after submitting it, the job will be in the `queued` `state`, and the response will be the same as the response to the submission.
 Once Archive-It starts running the job, its `state` will change, for example:

     {
       "account": 89,